 When the output of the differential amplifier (VDIFF) reaches 2.2V, PGOOD immediately goes low indicating a fault.
-Two protective actions are taken by the ISL6559 to protect the microprocessor load.
+Two protective actions are taken by the ISL6569 to protect the microprocessor load.

 First, all PWM outputs are commanded low.
 Directing the Intersil drivers to turn on the lower MOSFETs; shunting the output to ground preventing any further increase in output voltage.
-The PWM outputs remain low until VDIFF falls to the programmed DAC level at which time they go into a high-impedance state.
+The PWM outputs remain low until VDIFF falls to the programmed DAC level at which time they go into a highimpedance state.
 The Intersil drivers respond by turning off both upper and lower MOSFETs.
-If the over-voltage condition reoccurs, the ISL6559 will again command the lower MOSFETs to turn on.
-The ISL6559 will continue to protect the load in this fashion as long as the over-voltage repeats.
+If the over-voltage condition reoccurs, the ISL6569 will again command the lower MOSFETs to turn on.
+The ISL6569 will continue to protect the load in this fashion as long as the over-voltage repeats.

-Second, the OVP pin pulls to VCC and can deliver 100mA into the gate of either a MOSFET or SCR placed across the input voltage ( $V{IN}$ ) and $V{OUT}$ .
+Second, the OVP pin pulls to VCC and can deliver 100mA into the gate of either a MOSFET or SCR placed on the input rail (VIN) or VOUT.
 Turning on the MOSFET or SCR collapses the power rail and causes a fuse placed further up stream to blow.
 The fuse must be sized such that the MOSFET or SCR will not overheat before the fuse blows.

-Once an over-voltage condition is detected, normal PWM operation ceases and PGOOD remains low until the ISL6559 is reset.
+Once an over-voltage condition is detected, normal PWM operation ceases and PGOOD remains low until the ISL6569 is reset.
 Cycling the voltage on EN below 1.23V or the bias to VCC below the POR-falling threshold will reset the controller.